Areksbi/front-end-best-practices/README.md

   - Foundation
   - Semantic UI
 - Learn [pseudo-selectors](https://hackernoon.com/understanding-pseudo-class-selectors-mg443t89)
-- Use "semantic" class names (no ".is-red" or similar classes)
+- Use "semantic" class names (no ".is-red" or similar classes, create MIXINS with Sass instead)
 - Use **Prettier** formatter to have clean CSS/Sass